-This policy covers council staff, Members, contractors and others working directly on the council's behalf.
+This policy covers the Council's staff, Members, contractors and others working directly on the Council's behalf.

-We recognise, however, that the council has a wider influence in the community and can help to promote equality and tackle discrimination through our work with partners, stakeholders and residents.
+We recognise, however, that the Council has a wider influence in the community and can help to promote equality and tackle discrimination through our work with partners, stakeholders and residents.

-The council's Corporate Plan 2025-30, 'Our District, Our World, identifies 'Engaging meaningfully with the community as one of its guiding principles.
+The Council's Corporate Plan 2025-30, 'Our District, Our World, identifies 'Engaging meaningfully with the community' as one of its guiding principles.